- Naomi Stephens | Permaculture Designer

 6. Dip the top of each cake or doughnut into the cooled violet syrup, turning to coat evenly.
 Place on a wire rack to dry (about 10 minutes).

 Edible flowers are a great way to add beauty and flavor to your favorite dishes.
-From salads to desserts, there's an edible flower that will fit the bill.
+From salads to desserts, an edible flower will fit the bill.
 So go ahead and experiment with this unique way of cooking.
 Your taste buds will thank you!